College of Social Sciences and Interdisciplinary Studies

 Asian Studies

-The Asian Studies Program at California State University, Sacramento is an interdisciplinary program that seeks to prepare our students for a future in an economically and politically important and inter-connected Pacific Basin by providing an in-depth understanding of Asia from a political, cultural, and historical perspective.
+The Asian Studies Program at California State University, Sacramento is an interdisciplinary program that seeks to prepare students for civic engagement in an increasingly inter-connected world by providing an in-depth understanding of the diversity of Asia from a political, cultural, and historical perspective.

 Economics